What Is a $4 Horn in Craps?

 $4 Horn Pays $12 or $27

 If either low side hits, the Ace Deuce or Yo, it would win $15 but then you would subtract the other three losers and it would pay $12.
 Likewise if the high side hits, the Aces or Twelve, it would win $30 but then you would subtract the other three losers and it would pay $27.

-How Do You Bet the Horn for the Dealers on the Craps Table?
+How Can You Bet the Horn for the Dealers on the Craps Table?